top of page

 What Triggers Rejection-Sensitive Dysphoria?

-The intense emotional and physical responses associated with RSD are often triggered by events such as:
+The intense emotional and physical responses associated with rejection-sensitive dysphoria often stem from rejection sensitivity, which can be triggered by:

 What Causes Rejection-Sensitive Dysphoria?